-The month of November is a time to recognize the sacrifice of the men and women that served in the armed forces.
-U.S. veterans have sacrificed so much for our country and it is important to honor them for their service.
-In Texas, we have a few programs that seek to help and assist our current and former members of the military.
-These programs are spread across different state agencies that work to implement and administer them.
+The month of November serves as an occasion not just for our community, but also our nation to pay tribute and recognize the service of our men and women who have served in the armed forces.
+Our veterans have sacrificed so much for our country and it is very important that we honor them for their invaluable service.
+In Texas, we have a number of programs that seek to help and assist our current and former members of the military.
+These various programs are spread across different Texas state agencies that ultimately work to implement and administer them.

-According to a Texas state summary conducted by the U.S. Department of Veterans Affairs, our state is home to around 1.6 million veterans.
-Many have chosen to stay in Texas or move to Texas from somewhere else due to the great programs that are in place to help assist our service members.
-Texas has a few resources that are managed by a wide range of state agencies, but the two primary agencies are the Texas Veterans Commission (TVC) and the Veterans Land Board (VLB).
+According to a Texas state summary conducted by the U.S. Department of Veterans Affairs, our state is home to around 1.7 million veterans.
+Many have chosen to stay in Texas or move to Texas from somewhere else due to the various positive programs that are in place to help assist our service members.
+Our state has a number of resources that are handled by a wide range of state agencies.
+Two primary agencies that we have set in place are the Texas Veterans Commission (TVC) and the Veterans Land Board (VLB).

 The Texas Veterans Commission was established in 1927 and was originally designated as the State Service Office.
-It was tasked with assisting those veterans of the Indian wars, Spanish-American War, and World War I. The intention of creating this agency was to act as the state appointed advocate of the veterans in Texas.
-Today, the TVC works to try and help both current and former members of our military to secure the benefits they have earned through their service.
-According to The Texas Veterans Commission, there are four program areas in which they can be of assistance:
+It was originally tasked with assisting those veterans of the Indian wars, Spanish-American War, and World War I. The intention of creating the agency was to act as the state appointed advocate of the veterans in Texas.
+Today, the TVC works to try and help both current and former members of our military to secure the benefits they have rightfully earned through their service.
+According to the Texas Veterans Commission, there are four program areas in which they can try and be of assistance:

-• Claims: this department serves veterans, their dependents and survivors, in all matters pertaining to veterans’ disability benefits and rights.
+• Claims Representation and Counseling serves veterans, their dependents and survivors, in all matters pertaining to veterans’ disability benefits and rights.
 It is the designated agency of the state of Texas to represent the State and its veterans before the U.S. Department of Veterans Affairs (VA).

-• Employment: this department offers employment services to Texas veterans and helps employers find qualified veteran job applicants.
+• Veterans Employment Services offers employment services to Texas veterans and helps employers find qualified veteran job applicants.
 The goal of these services is to match veteran job seekers with the best employment opportunities available.

-• Education: this department approves all programs for Chapter 30, 33, 35, 1606, and 1607 federal educational benefits.
-Through an approval process, the Texas Veterans Commission ensures that institutions and employers are following federal guidelines and are qualified to provide the type of training offered.
+• Veterans Education Program approves all programs for Chapter 30, 33, 35, 1606, and 1607 federal educational benefits.
+Through an approval process, the Texas Veterans Commission ensures that institutions and employers are in compliance with federal guidelines and are qualified to provide the type of training offered.

-• Grants & Funding: The Texas Veterans Commission Fund for Veterans’ Assistance (FVA) grant program awards reimbursement grants to eligible charitable organizations, local government agencies, and Veterans Service Organizations that provide direct services to Texas Veterans and their families.
+• Texas Veterans Commission Fund for Veterans’ Assistance is a program that makes grants available to eligible charitable organizations, local government agencies, and Veterans Service Organizations that provide direct services to Texas veterans and their families.

-In addition to the TVC, the Texas Veterans Land Board (VLB) helps our military men and women after they return from service.
+In addition to the TVC, another program involves the Texas Veterans Land Board (VLB).
 The VLB was created in 1946 with the mission of administering benefits that were exclusively for our Texas veterans.
-Some of the programs at the VLB help our service members with obtaining low interest loans on land, homes, home improvements as well as home programs to help provide long-term care services for our Texas veterans.
-If you would like to learn more about these programs and the VLB, please visit the Texas Veterans Land Board.
+Some of the programs at the VLB seek to help our service members with obtaining low interest loans on land, homes, home improvements as well as home programs to help provide long-term care services for our Texas veterans.
+If you would like to learn more about these programs visit the Veterans Land Board.